 EXPOSURE DURING PREGNACY or POTENTIAL IMPENDING IMPLANTATION:

 Perform imaging requiring ionizing radiation during 1st 10 days of cycle from LMP; or document mitigating factors preventing pregnancy (BC, hysterectomy, hx)

-Pre-implantation (1st 9d post-conception): inadvertent exposure believed to produce an ''all/none'' effect; fertilized egg either lost or implants and proceeds normally
+Pre-implantation (1st 9d post-conception): inadvertent exposure believed to produce an ''all/none'' effect; fertilized egg either lost or, if implants, proceeds normally

-Organogenesis (8-17 wks post-conception): ''ARTICLES'' multi-system impact of any type insult at this stage (pharmaceutical, systemic illness, radiation, chemical,...); also mental retardation (MR), reduced head circumference (HC).
-Radiation-associated anomalies tend to be CNS (microcephaly, MR) and not limb/organ system.
+Organogenesis (8-17 wks post-conception): ''ARTICLES'' multi-system impact of any type insult at this stage (pharmaceutical, systemic illness, radiation, chemical,...); also intellectual compromise, reduced head circumference (HC).
+Radiation-associated anomalies tend to be CNS (microcephaly, reduced intellectual capacity) more than limb/organ system.

 3rd trimester - bone marrow stem cells (leukemia-10 yr latency)